7wei/shareuhack/_posts/everything-you-need-to-know-about-ota/index.md

   ]
 related:
   []
-keywords: 'OTA, Agoda, Booking.com, Ctrip, Expedia'
+keywords: 'Online Travel Agencies, OTA, Agoda, Booking.com, Ctrip, Expedia, Travel Booking, Hotel Reservations, Flight Booking, Travel Services, Travel Platforms'
 description: 'This article provides an overview of the four major OTA platforms, teaches you how to choose the ideal booking platform, and highlights platform booking pitfalls to avoid.'
 about: 'This article provides an overview of the four major OTA platforms, teaches you how to choose the ideal booking platform, and highlights platform booking pitfalls to avoid.'
 ---